-If you noticed rapid breathing in your puppy, the good news is that there may be several benign explanations.
-Your puppy may have playfully romped around and worked himself up or the hot weather may have caused him to pant, which makes him look as if he's breathing very fast.
-Vivid dreams also may induce rapid breathing.
-Knowing what's normal or not can help you recognize signs of trouble, but when in doubt, consult with a veterinarian.
+If you notice your puppy breathing fast, the good news is that there may be several benign explanations before thinking the worst.
+Your puppy may have playfully romped around, and working themself up or the hot weather may have caused them to pant, making them look as if they're breathing very fast.
+Vivid dreams may also induce rapid breathing.
+Knowing what's normal or not can help you recognize signs of trouble with your dog, but when in doubt, consult a veterinarian.

-It's a good idea to get accustomed with your puppy's normal breathing rates.
-Practice counting your pup's respiratory rate at home when he's relaxed.
+It's recommended to get accustomed to your puppy's normal breathing rate.
+Practice counting your pup's respiratory rate at home when they are relaxed.
 This way, you should be able to quickly recognize when something is wrong.
 If you notice an increase of more than 20 percent compared to the average resting respiratory rate and your dog is not having trouble breathing or coughing, you can check again in 30 to 60 minutes.
 If it remains elevated, contact your veterinarian.